-Yuzu Kosho : 7 Typical Ways to Use the Japanese Citrus Pepper Paste
+Yuzu Kosho : 7 Ways to Use Japanese Citrus Pepper Paste

-The Japanese citrus pepper paste features a nice aroma of Yuzu and an unique pungent flavor that is quite different from the spiciness of chilies.
-If you add a dash of Yuzu Kosho to some food, you will be able to enjoy a pleasant change of its flavor.
+The Japanese citrus pepper paste, Yuzu Kosho features a nice fragrance of Yuzu and a unique pungent flavor that is quite different from the spiciness of chilies.

-Yuzu Kosho can be used in various ways, so today I want to introduce 7 basic and typical ways to use the lumpy citrus pepper paste.
+In Japan, Yuzu Kosho is used in various ways.
+Thus, today let me introduce 7 basic and typical ways to use the lumpy citrus pepper paste.

 1. For Grilled Chicken and Beef Steak